nelapudisandeep/learning-essentials/README.md

 # learning-essentials
 * these are some of my essentials to start with while learning how to program and learn web development.Although these are kind of basic things that we should be aware of to enjoy programming.

+* in github we need not add --- to say that we require a horizontal line but it will automatically generate a nice line for you at the end of heading!

 # How to write a markdown easily

 ### Markdown cheat sheet